Is Marseille Worth Visiting? Our Mixed Review

 Marseille has the biggest port in France (and the 7th largest in Europe) and so walking around the port was impressive.
 It’s really a nice area – there are lots of cafes around and the sidewalk around the port is wide and well-developed.

 It was fun to watch people working on or fixing boats, bringing them in and out, unloading fish or cargo, etc. This is a must visit area – though expect it to smell like, well, fish.
-If you’re lucky, maybe you’ll get to see a big protest like we did!

 Chateau d’If

-Made famous by the fictional Count of Monte Cristo and its protagonist, Edmond Dantès, the prison island right by Marseille is a really cool half-day expedition.
 You can actually easily see the island and the prison from the city – it’s not far at all.
-For us, this was for sure the coolest thing to do in Marseille and a huge plus in the “is Marseille worth visiting?” question.
+For us, this was for sure the coolest thing to do in Marseille and in our opinion, is one of the biggest reasons to visit Marseille.

 Getting There

-There are a two ferry operators in the Marseille port – you buy your ferry ticket right there for about 10 euro.
+There are two ferry operators in the Marseille port – you buy your ferry ticket right there for about 10 euro.
 The ferry ticket is separate from the chateau ticket.
 It’s about 20 minutes by ferry to the island and you get a pretty view of the Mediterranean and Marseille from the sea.

 Once you get to the island, you dock and head up to the ticket counter and buy your ticket for the self-guided Chateau d’If tour.
 Alternatively, you can also buy your ticket in advance and skip the line.